JakubSlaby/Chirp/README.md

 > Examples use an additional integration with AssetStore packages: [Quantum Console](https://assetstore.unity.com/packages/tools/utilities/quantum-console-128881), [SRDebugger](https://assetstore.unity.com/packages/tools/gui/srdebugger-console-tools-on-device-27688)

 ### Initialisation
+The framework needs to be enabled for each desired target platform through the settings window.
+You can find it by opening `Tools/Chirp Framework/Chirp Settings` or by navigating directly to Project Settings window.

-Call the initialise method at the beginning of your runtime code and add `LogLevelDebug` to ProjectSettings/Player/Script Define Symbols (read more about [Conditional Compilation](#Conditional-Compilation)).
+Call the initialise method at the beginning of your runtime code.
 ```csharp
 Chirp.Initialise(new UnityConsoleLogger(), new QuantumConsoleLogger());
 ```